deekayen/ansible-role-alertlogic-collector/README.md

 ## Role Variables

 * `al_remote_registration_key` - your unique registration key, required except in supported cloud deployments (AWS, Azure) String defaults to `your_registration_key_here`
-* `al_remote_for_imaging` - The `al_remote_for_imaging` variable determines if the agent will be configured and provisioned.
-If  set to `true` then the install process performs an installation of the agent but will not start the agent once installation is completed.
-This allows for instance snapshots to be saved and started for later use.
-With this variables set to `false` then the provisioning process is performed during setup and the agent is started once complete.
-Boolean defaults to `false`
-* `al_remote_egress_host`,`al_remote_egress_port` - By default all traffic is sent to <https://vaporator.alertlogic.com.>  This variable is useful if you have a machine that is responsible for outbound traffic (NAT box).
-If you specify your own URL ensure that it is a properly formatted URI.
-String defaults to `https://vaporator.alertlogic.com`
-* `al_remote_proxy_url` - By default al-agent does not require the use of a proxy.
-This variable is useful if you want to avoid a single point of egress.
-When a proxy is used, both `al_remote_egress_host` and `al_remote_proxy_url` values are required.
-If you specify a proxy URL ensure that it is a properly formatted URI.
-String defaults to `nil`

 ## Dependencies